Easy As Cookies

 If desired, use 6 cups of broth and 1 cup water, instead of bouillon and 7 cups water.

 You can use 4 teaspoons Cajun/Creole seasoning, ½ teaspoon thyme, and 2 bay leaves instead of the seasonings listed.
-If doing so, I recommend adding hot sauce, as the Cajun seasoning is not as flavorful.
+I recommend also adding hot sauce, as the Cajun seasoning is not as flavorful.

 This recipe will be gluten-free if you use gluten-free broth or bouillon, and your spices are gluten-free.
 Check all ingredient lists to be sure.

-Calorie count calculated in MyNetDiary, is an estimate only, and does not include rice.
+Calorie count is an estimate only and does not include rice.

 Adapted from the Red Beans and Rice recipe from Gimme Some Oven.